 They recognize that it requires chemical treatment but ensures a vegan alternative to silk and reduces cotton waste.
 They even use wooden and shell buttons.

 For every sale they donate $1 To Project Seagrass, $1 to One Tree Planted, and 1% of their revenue to Mães da favela, though their collections have also supported other charities.

-Coyuchi uses organic cotton and linen to create their bedding and nightwear for men and women.
+Coyuchi uses organic cotton and linen to create and nightwear for men and women.
 Based in San Francisco, they ship all their products from Nevada.

 The materials they use are certified organic – using organic cotton, organic linen, and organic latex, as well as working with Fibershed to support the textile industry.

 They have a take-back program for linen products to avoid adding to landfills and a renewed program to clean, mend, and resell some of their products.
 They also use organic fabric bags for their packaging, though are not yet plastic-free.